fluxink/poe_char_snapshot/README.md

 # Path of Exile character snapshots

-Fetch character from pathofexile.com, display inventory and experience chart
+Fetch character from pathofexile.com, display inventory and some statistics with chart